ccqpein/supervisor-rs/README.md

 *Restart child processing*:

-`client restart child0 on localhost` will restart processing `child0` on localhost;
+`supervisor-rs-client restart child0 on localhost` will restart processing `child0` on localhost;

-`client restart child0 on 198.0.0.2` will restart processing `child0` on 192.0.0.2, I assume you running server side application on this host;
+`supervisor-rs-client restart child0 on 198.0.0.2` will restart processing `child0` on `192.0.0.2`, I assume you running server side application on this host;

 child name is not must for `check`/`kill` commands.